-Chances are if you ask a teacher, neighbor, or friend about their heritage, you'll learn they had relatives that came to (or were brought to) America from somewhere else.
+Chances are if you ask a friend or neighbor about their heritage, you'll learn they had relatives that came to (or were brought to) America from somewhere else.
 In fact, 25% of kids under the age of 18 have an immigrant parent or grandparent.
 United States history is full of stories of immigration and it is this history that makes us so diverse.